Countly/countly-sdk-documentation/java/current.md

 </div>
 <h2>SDK Logging Mode</h2>
 <p>
   <span>The first thing you should do while integrating our SDK is enabling logging.
-If logging is enabled, then our SDK will print out debug messages about its internal state and encountered problems.&nbsp;</span>
+If logging is enabled, then our SDK will print out debug messages about its internal state and encountered problems.
+These debug messages will be printed to the console.</span>
 </p>
 <p>
   Set<span> <code class="java">setLoggingLevel</code></span><span>&nbsp;</span>on